Augmentations and link group representations: Introduction

 These properties can be reinterpreted in terms of microlocal sheaf theory.
-In microlocal theory, one considers the ``micro-support'' in the cotangent bundle, generalizing the usual notion of the support of a sheaf on the base manifold.
+In microlocal theory, one considers the ``micro-support'' in the cotangent bundle, generalizing the usual notion of the support of a sheaf.
 The augmentation representation is defined over the link group, which is equivalent to a locally constant sheaf on the link complement.
 Taking the underived push-forward, we obtain a sheaf $\cF$ microsupported within the conormal bundle of the link.

 The three properties of $(\rho_\epsilon,V_\epsilon)$ can be rephrased in terms of $\cF$.
-The first property, $(\rho_\epsilon,V_\epsilon)$ being microlocally simple, is equivalent to say $\cF$ is a simple sheaf along its micro-support (in the convention of \cite{KS}), or microlocal rank $1$ along its micro-support (in the convention of \cite{STZ}).
-The vanishing property states a sufficient condition when $\cF$ is microsupported outside the conormal of the sublink $K'$.
-The separability states a sufficient condition when $\cF$ splits into two subsheaves, each microsupported along a sublink.
+The first property, $(\rho_\epsilon,V_\epsilon)$ being microlocally simple, is equivalent to say that $\cF$ is a simple sheaf along its micro-support (in the convention of \cite{KS}), or microlocal rank $1$ along its micro-support (in the convention of \cite{STZ}).
+The vanishing property states a sufficient condition when $\cF$ is microsupported outside the conormal of the sublink $L_0$.
+The separability states a sufficient condition when $\cF$ splits into two subsheaves, where each subsheaf is microsupported along a sublink.

-The results of augmentation representations outreach to several directions.
-First off, the construction explicitly connects rank $1$ representations of the framed cord algebra to higher rank representations of the link group.
-The framed cord algebra can be thought of as being generated by a subcategory of the fundamental groupoid of the link complement.
-One may guess from functoriality that representations should be pulled back in some sense.
-Our construction is a concrete way to realizes this idea.
+The definition and properties of the augmentation representation outreach to several directions.
+First, the framed cord algebra can be thought of as being generated by a subcategory of the fundamental groupoid of the link complement, and one expects from functoriality that representations should be pulled back in some sense.
+The first such construction appeared in \cite{Co}, where $L=K$ is a knot and $\epsilon$ admits a mild restriction.
+Cornwell showed that these augmentations are bijective to irreducible ``KCH'' representations.
+When $L$ is a link, the framed cord algebra is no longer generated by $\pi_L$, and must take a more general form.
+The current construction works more generally, including mixed cords arising from links.